 Blood sugar fluctuations

-In most humans this varies from about 82 mg/dl to 110 mg/dl (4.4 to 6.1 mmol/l).
-The blood sugar levels rises to nearly 140 mg/dl (7.8 mmol/l) or a bit more in normal humans after a full meal.
-In humans normal blood glucose levels are around 90 mg/dl, equivalent to 5mM (mmol/l).
+In most humans, this varies from about 82 mg/dl to 110 mg/dl (4.4 to 6.1 mmol/l).
+The blood sugar levels rise to nearly 140 mg/dl (7.8 mmol/l) or a bit more in normal humans after a full meal.
+In humans, normal blood glucose levels are around 90 mg/dl, equivalent to 5mM (mmol/l).

-Since the molecular weight of glucose, C6H12O6, is about 180 g/mol, when calculated the total amount of glucose normally in circulating human blood is around 3.3 to 7g (assuming an ordinary adult blood volume of 5 litres).
+Since the molecular weight of glucose, C6H12O6, is about 180 g/mol, when calculated, the total amount of glucose normally in circulating human blood is around 3.3 to 7g (assuming an ordinary adult blood volume of 5 liters).

 This also means approximately 45 g (1½ ounces) in the total body water.
-Total body water includes more than merely blood and will be usually about 60% of the total body weight in men.
-5 grams of glucose is about equivalent to a small sugar packet or a teaspoon full of sugar.
+Total body water includes more than mere blood and will usually be about 60% of the total body weight in men.
+5 grams of glucose are equivalent to a small sugar packet or a teaspoon full of sugar.

 Molarity and mass concentration